 Once again bloated and hallucinating we headed back into Germany and spent several hours cycling aggressively next to the Rhine trying to burn off a few of the 8000 calories we’d consumed at lunch.

 That evening we planned to be in Rastatt – famous, apparently, for its castle, although I didn’t notice one.
 We were making good time so stopped for, you guessed it, another beer.
-As soon as we got inside the bar it started to rain hard.
-Too unnerved at this persistent good luck to feel smug or even relieved we looked round the spectacularly shit bar we were in and were further unnerved to find that all the other patrons were serial killers, murderers and rapists and they were all peering at us malevolently.
+As soon as we got inside the bar it started to rain.
+Hard.
+Too unnerved at this persistent good luck to feel smug or even relieved we looked round the spectacularly shit bar we were in and were further unnerved to find that all the other patrons were serial killers, murderers or rapists and they were all peering at us malevolently.
 Luckily we stank too badly for any of them to try anything so we got out in one piece as soon as the sun came back out, and hauled ass to Rastatt.

 All the swimming pools were closed and it was a pain in the arse finding somewhere to shower, but we persisted and in the end a toothless old crone indicated to us through the medium of grunts where we might find something.
 We no faith at all that he had even understood what we were asking for but followed his directions anyway and lo and behold, showers!